davidabney9-dev/JICSTabDropDown/README.md

             }
          });
     }
-* '''This change will have to be added each time JICS is updated, unless you are using a custom theme'''
+* This change will have to be added each time JICS is updated, unless you are using a custom theme'

 Hide the page drop downs that display when you hover over tabs on the More tab
-1. Add these lines to the CNTRTabDropDown.css file:
+* Add these lines to the CNTRTabDropDown.css file:
     #headerTabs #moreList ul.pageList {
         display: none !important;
     }